mblackonline/mblackonline.github.io/_posts/2023-10-26-Unattended Upgrades with Email Notifications-Keeping Your Raspberry Pi Secure.md

 The list of kept packages can't be calculated in dry-run mode.
 ```

 **NOTE** - if you do not want to enable email notifications, you can stop right here.
-But if you do want to enable email notifications, keep reading...
+But if you want to enable email notifications, keep reading...

 ---
 ---